DEX-ware/fair-atomic-swap/doc/eip-draft/eip-draft_fair_atomic_swap.md

 #### fillPremium

-The initiator invokes this function to lock the premium.
+The initiator invokes this function to fill and lock the premium.

 ```
 function fillPremium(bytes32 secretHash, uint256 premiumRefundTime) public payable